Many people are very talented yet feeling unfulfilled. The truth is there is an easy way to turn this around.

 Most of the time, it is simply because we are not satisfied with ourselves, we constantly seek external validation whether it is another promotion, another degree, or another award just like when we were little.

-We can go about our life like this for a while, maybe 10, 15, 20 years, we will get exhausted if we keep doing this way, because the truth is that there will always be somebody who is smarter, richer, more popular than us, we can never catch up.
+We can go about our lives like this for a while, maybe 10, 15, 20 years, we will get exhausted if we keep doing this way, because the truth is that there will always be somebody who is smarter, richer, more popular than us, we can never catch up.

 Truly successful and fulfilled people don’t run around trying to be better than others in this crazy rat race.
 They are self-assured and understand the only work they need to do as long as they are breathing and living on this planet – is to be their best selves.